In this article, we’ll describe how to generate all Domain Controllers in the Active Directory Sites and Services tool.

 repadmin / showrepl*

-an output is replication state of all DC’s in the system.
+To create an output that replicates the state of all DCs in the system, enter this command:

-force replication is started, and, considering our article, this command could by forcing replication, generate all Domain Controllers on the Sites and Services list.
+As a result, force replication will be started.
+This command forces replication and generates all Domain Controllers on the Sites and Services list.